ManuWritesCode/KeepReposUp2Date-C/README.md

 sudo apt update
 sudo apt install curl libcurl4-openssl-dev libjson-c-dev libgit2-dev
 ```
-You need too a Github token too to let this programm accessing to your Github account.
+You need a Github token too to let this programm accessing to your Github account.
 If you do not know what a Github token is, please refer to this link : [Managing your personnal access tokens](https://docs.github.com/fr/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ### Building